 Here's how you test a goal for SMARTness.
 S is for specific. …This means your goal needs to clearly and specifically state what you're trying to achieve. …Answering these questions.
 What is your goal? …Why is it important?
 And who is involved? …M is for measurable.
 In other words, how will you know if you …are making progress towards your goal?
 Can you quantify it? …A is for attainable.
 While you want to stretch people to grow …

-- Establishing a relationship with your employees
+- Establish a coaching relationship with your employees.

-- Aligning professional goals with company objectives.
+- Align professional goals with company objectives.